-In 2010, Apple also created the App Guidelines which are more fully discussed below.
-As a corollary to Section 3.3.3 of the DPLA, Section 3.1.1 of the App Guidelines was the clearest articulation of the anti-steering provision with respect to in-app purchases.
+to Section 3.3.3 of the DPLA, Section 3.1.1 of the App Guidelines was the clearest articulation of the antisteering provision with respect to in-app purchases.
 It reads:

 If you want to unlock features or functionality within your app, (by way of example: subscriptions, in-game currencies, game levels, access to premium content, or unlocking a full version), you must use in-app purchase.
 Apps may not use their own mechanisms to unlock content or functionality, such as license keys, augmented reality markers, QR codes, etc. Apps and their metadata may not include buttons, external links, or other calls to action that direct customers to purchasing mechanisms other than in-app purchase.
-193 upgrades, modifications, enhancements, supplements to, revisions, new releases and new versions of Your Application must be submitted to Apple for review in order for them to be considered for distribution via the App Store or Custom App Distribution, except as otherwise permitted by Apple.
-(Emphasis supplied.)
+193

-Section 2.3.10 of the Guidelines reads: "... don't include names, icons, or imagery of other mobile platforms in your app or metadata, unless there is a specific, approved interactive functionality" and Section 3.1.3 Other
+Section 2.3.10 of the Guidelines reads: ". . . don't include names, icons, or imagery of other mobile platforms in your app or metadata, unless there is a specific, approved interactive functionality" and Section 3.1.3 Other Purchase Methods states: "The following apps may use purchase methods other than in-app purchase.
+Apps in this section cannot, either within the app or through communications sent to points of contact obtained from account registration within the app (like email or text) encourage users to use a purchasing method other than in-app purchase."
+194